PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## More ideas

 See [this page](https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions) for more aliases and shell functions.
-To see aliases used by other users on the cluster, run this command:
+To see the aliases used by all users on the cluster, run this command:

 ```bash
 $ find /home -maxdepth 2 -type f -name '.bashrc' 2>/dev/null | xargs grep 'alias' | grep -v 'User specific aliases and functions' | sed 's/^.*\(alias\)/\1/' | sort | uniq | cat -n